vaibhavparekh9/Team-ETA/README.md

 A function was created to take symptoms as inputs and make predictions about the disease identified.
 According to the output, that is, the predicted health condition, necessary changes required in the vehicle’s driving pattern to ensure passenger’s comfort during the journey were printed.
 The autonomous vehicle would then take action accordingly based on the output commands with the help of interaction between the vehicle’s AI and actuators.

+## Equipping the Autonomous Vehicle with human-like Reflexes